yockiehub/radio/README.md

 Once the images have been created and are stored locally in docker, it will be enough to run the script 'start_microservices.sh'

 After this, access the application through 'http://localhost:8100', which will redirect to 'http://localhost:8100/home/tabs/product' as main page.

+## How to use

+- Views divided in tabs: products and orders
+- Tap '+' symbol in the upper right corner of products or orders tabs to create a new product or order respectively.
+- Tap on list entry to view details of product or order.
+- Swipe left on any item to reveal delete button.
+Tap to delete.
+- Swipe right on single products and orders to reveal edits.
+Single products can be edited, orders can have their status changed.